FPcounts/FPEMglobal/README.md

 1. Make sure you have installed the _R_ package [remotes](https://cran.r-project.org/package=remotes).
 2. In _R_, type:

-    ```
+    ```r
     remotes::install_github(repo = "https://github.com/FPcounts/FPEMglobal",
 	                        ref = remotes::github_release(),
                             build_manual = TRUE, build_vignettes = TRUE, dependencies = TRUE)
     ```

     `repo` is the only mandatory argument.
 If you encounter any problems you can try omitting any, or all, of the others.
 If you do not supply the `ref` argument, or if you change it, you may end up installing an old release or one that is in development and not fully tested.
+3. It is highly recommended that you install the "doParallel" or "doMC" packages (the latter is not available on Windows).
+These are available on [CRAN](https://cran.r-project.org/ "Comprehensive R Archive Network (CRAN); for downloading R Packages") and can be installed from within _R_ by typing:

+    ```
+    install.packages("doParallel")
+    ```

-### 2. From the .zip File (Windows Only)
+### 2. From the .tar.gz or .zip File

 1. Go to the [release page](https://github.com/FPcounts/FPEMglobal/releases)
-2. Download the zip file for the latest release (at the top of the list).
-It will have a filename of the form "FPEMglobal_x.y.z.zip" where "x.y.z" are numbers indicating the version.
-If the zip file is not visible, click "Assets".
+2. Download the .tar.gz file or, (Windows only) the .zip file, corresponding to the latest release (the one at the top of the list).
+It will have a filename of the form "FPEMglobal_x.y.z.tar.gz" or "FPEMglobal_x.y.z.zip" where "x.y.z" are numbers indicating the version.
+If the file is not visible, click "Assets".
 3. Install the package: launch _R_ and type:

+    ```r
+    install.packages("[path/to/FPEMglobal_<x.y.z>.<tar.gz/zip>]", repos = NULL)
     ```
-    install.packages("[path/to/FPEMglobal_<x.y.z>.zip]", repos = NULL)
-    ```

-    You will need to edit the first argument to ensure you enter the correct file path to the zip file. `<x.y.z>` should be replaced by the actual version number.
+    You will need to edit the first argument to ensure you enter the correct file path to the tar.gz or zip file. `<x.y.z>` should be replaced by the actual version number; `<tar.gz/zip>` should be replaced by the actual file extension.
 You will also need to install any package depencencies according to the notices that come up.